DataDog/integrations-core/consul/README.md

 ## Data Collected
 ### Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/consul/metadata.csv) for a list of metrics provided by the Datadog Agent's Consul check.
+See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/consul/metadata.csv) for a list of metrics provided by this integration.

 See [Consul's Telemetry doc](https://www.consul.io/docs/agent/telemetry.html) for a description of metrics the Consul Agent sends to DogStatsD.